-From the founding of Maryland in 1634, however, St. Mary's City was the first seat of Maryland's colonial government, not Annapolis.
-(In southern Maryland, Historic St. Mary's City can be visited today in St. Mary's County.)
-As the population of Maryland grew, however, St. Mary's City, near the southernmost tip of St. Mary's County, proved too distant for most of the colony's inhabitants.
+From the founding of Maryland in 1634, however, St. Mary's City in southern Maryland was the first seat of Maryland's colonial government, not Annapolis.
+As the population of Maryland grew, however, St. Mary's City near the southernmost tip of St. Mary's County, proved too distant for most of the colony's inhabitants.
 Consequently, in 1694, the General Assembly designated Anne Arundel Town, midway up Chesapeake Bay, as the new capital and, in February - March 1694/5, the government moved its records and its operations there.

 State House (from Francis St.), Annapolis, Maryland, February 2014.
 Photo by Diane F. Evartt.

 Royal Governor John Seymour granted a municipal charter to Annapolis on November 22, 1708.

 City Dock, Annapolis, Maryland, September 2008.
 Photo by Diane F. Evartt.